laravel/docs/valet.md

 <a name="the-park-command"></a>
 ### The `park` Command

-The `park` command registers a directory on your machine that contains all of your applications.
+The `park` command registers a directory on your machine that contains your applications.
 Once the directory has been "parked" with Valet, all of the directories within that directory will be accessible in your web browser at `http://<directory-name>.test`:

     cd ~/Sites